 The Funk Zone

 You can take your dog into nearly every tasting room in the always-hopping Funk Zone.
 Pups are required to be on leash at Kunin Wines, Whitcraft, Lafond and The Valley Project.
-Since food preparation is involved inside, pets are only allowed on the patio at Santa Barbara Wine Collective, representing Babcock Winery, Ca’Del Grevino, Fess Parker, Notary Public and The Paring & The Hilt.
+Since food preparation is involved inside, pets are only allowed on the patio at Margerum Wine Company and the Santa Barbara Wine Collective, representing Babcock Winery, Ca’Del Grevino, Fess Parker, Notary Public and The Paring & The Hilt.
 Leashes are recommended for dogs hanging out at Santa Barbara Winery since they have a cat on the premises.

 Relaxed leash policies are the norm and all dogs are welcome at Oreana Winery, Area 5.1 Winery, Riverbench and DV8 Cellars—hydration stations are also available for thirsty animals.
 The only requirement from Fox Wine Co. in the Waterline co-op is paws-off the furniture!
 Dogs are welcome inside and outside at Pali Wine Company, who keep a stash of dog treats in the back.
 Be sure to use their dedicated #palipaws Instagram hashtag if you’re documenting your pup’s wine tasting journey—or just peruse it whenever you’re in the need of warm, fuzzy cuteness “awwws.”
 The same goes for Municipal Winemakers, who share the social love with #dogsofmuni and also have ample treats and water bowls on deck.